Remote working and the hybrid work model aren’t going anywhere.

 When PWC conducted a remote work survey, the following feedback was discovered:

 - Over half of employees (55%) would prefer to be remote at least three days a week once pandemic concerns recede.

 - 68% of executives say a typical employee should be in the office at least three days a week to maintain a distinct company culture.

-As great as tools like Zoom, Slack, or Microsoft Teams are, there’s still nothing that compares to the collaborative teamwork that occurs when everyone is onsite.
+As great as tools like Zoom, Slack, or Microsoft Teams are, in-person collaboration tends to take the cake.

 With hybrid teams, it can be frustrating to have a vast majority of the team present to collaborate with one another, while having a few popping in via video calls.